lanxic/es-migrate-dompos-test/Readme.md

 ### THX TO ###
 es-migrate-dompos.sh written under reuse from shgrate(https://github.com/astasoft/shgrate)
-because Iam to Lazy more thinking whats should be I use xxx
+because Iam to Lazy more thinking whats should be I use